pingidentity/pingidentity-solution-stacks/docs/customer.md

 ## What you'll do

-  1. Deploy the Customer solution stack.
+  1. Deploy the Customer stack.
   2. Log in to the administrative consoles.
   3. Log in to the products as a user.
   4. Test the deployment.